 And I also tried to place my not-completely-ripe tomatoes in it and it looked so cute on the counter.

 I am definitely hooked!
-I will be trying to make a square basket with my flat reed soon and I already ordered another pattern to start work on and started researching about the natural materials we have here in NC that I can use to weave with.
+I will be trying to make a square basket with my flat reed soon and I have already ordered another pattern to start work on.
+In addition, I’ve started researching to learn about the natural materials we have here in NC to do more weaving.

 I think that the easiest will be to start with honeysuckle and weave a basket similar to this one.
 There is so much I want to try but I’ll have to take it one project at a time.

-Here is the video that taught me how to weave this basket, Kamille is doing a great job explaining it and it’s very easy to follow her:
+Here is the video that taught me how to weave this basket, Kamille does a great job explaining it and it’s very easy to follow her:

 If you would like to try your hand at basket making, here are a few great resources I found:

 Basic Beginner’s Guide to Basket Weaving – this is a great basic guide to start with.

 Basket Maker’s Catalog – supplies and a whole lot of information on basket making.
 Also, they have a few really nice free basket patterns including instructions on how to weave them.

 Basketmaker’s Weaving – this is an old site that appears is not being updated any longer, but still, there is a lot of great and useful information there.
 I am linking here to a basic basket maker’s terminology page but look at the sidebar on the right for more helpful posts.

 Jill Choate Basketry – A lot of video tutorials especially if you click on her You-Tube link.